nforgeio/neonKUBE/Images/cadence-dev/README.md

 ## Image Tags

-These images are tagged with the Uber Cadence version version plus the image build date and the latest image will be tagged with `:latest`.
+These images are tagged with the Uber Cadence server version plus the image build date and the latest image will be tagged with `:latest`.

 ## Description